PIM-CACHE: High-Efficiency Content-Aware Copy for Processing-In-Memory: Background

 Data to be processed by PIM modules must be transferred~\ding{202} from main memory to DPU \emph{main RAM}~\ding{203} (MRAM), a 64MB DRAM memory bank shared with the host CPU.
 DPUs have no memory management unit (MMU), so programmers must derive the physical memory addresses in MRAM of data to be copied to the DPU.
 Each DPU contains $88$KB of SRAM which is split into 24KB instruction memory called instruction RAM (IRAM)~\ding{204}, and 64KB scratchpad memory called working RAM (WRAM)~\ding{205}.
 UPMEM's SDK provides instructions to move data between WRAM and MRAM via DMA.
 The DPU core~\ding{206} is a 14-stage interleaved pipeline processor which uses $24$ hardware threads to achieve scaling.
 Results from DPU processing can equally be transferred from PIM memory to main memory~\ding{207}.

-\subpoint{Why explicit host-DPU data transfers?} PIM architectures, such as UPMEM-PIM, use separate address spaces for the host CPU and DPUs.
-This design prevents a structural hazard, where the CPU and DPU might simultaneously compete for the same memory resource (MRAM).
+\subpoint{Why explicit host-DPU data transfers?} UPMEM-PIM uses separate address spaces for the host and DPUs because the DPUs do not support hardware cache coherence with the host CPU.
+Consequently, the DPU architecture enforces exclusive access to the MRAM bank, either by the host CPU or by a DPU at any given time, thereby preventing memory access conflicts.
 Implementing a unified address space would require complex hardware modifications to the memory controller to properly arbitrate host CPU and PIM DPU memory accesses~\cite{nider20,lee2024, pim-mmu}.
-Hence, to ensure that only one entity can access PIM memory at a time, data must be explicitly transferred from the host DRAM to the PIM address space before DPU cores are launched.
+As a result of this address space separation, data must be explicitly copied from the CPU's address space (standard cache-coherent DRAM) to the DPU's MRAM.
 All inter-DPU communication must also be routed through the host CPU.